Skip to content

 • For icicle graphs, frames are stacked from bottom to top in the order they were executed during the program’s runtime.
 (Remember, the opposite is the same for flame graphs.)

 • The topmost frame, known as the “root frame,” represents the combined resource usage of all its child frames.
-It can be compared to a pie chart, where the root frame is the entire pie, and each stack trace forms a segment.
+Compare it to a pie chart, where the root frame is the entire pie, and each stack trace forms a segment.

 • The bottom frame, known as the “leaf frame”, represents the last method called in the stack.
 The leaf frame only represents its self-time because it has no child frames.

-• Side-by-side methods may have been executed in parallel or in any order, as frames are sorted alphabetically from left to right.
+• Side-by-side methods can be executed in parallel or in any order, as frames are sorted alphabetically from left to right.

 X-axis